Australia's centre of excellence for treating bladder and kidney disease in dogs and cats

-Bladder and kidney diseases are commonly treated by Specialists in Internal Medicine and Specialists in Surgery.
+At SASH, bladder and kidney diseases are usually treated by Specialists in Internal Medicine and Specialists in Surgery.
 Many of the specialists in the SASH Bladder and Kidney Centre have trained or worked in universities widely regarded as being in the list of the world’s top 5 veterinary schools.
 However, there are additional qualifications after specialisation that confer further insight and expertise and improve the outcomes for these patients.
 We are lucky to have multiple specialists with additional qualifications and training in nephrology and urology that were gained after obtaining specialist status.
+Together, the team members of the SASH Bladder & Kidney Centre have helped hundreds of pets using the advanced treatments and procedures found in few other Australian vet hospitals.
+No other hospital in Australia has this level of experience.
 Some qualifications held by SASH specialists cannot be found anywhere else in Australia and includes:

-- Dr. Lucy Kopecny: Boarded in Internal Medicine, and Australia’s only veterinarian with a two-year fellowship in nephrology, interventional endourology and extracorporeal therapies from the University of California at Davis
+- Dr. Lucy Kopecny: Registered Specialist in Internal Medicine, and Australia’s only veterinarian with a two-year fellowship in nephrology, interventional endourology and extracorporeal therapies from the University of California at Davis

 - Dr. Bing Zhu: Registered Specialist in Internal Medicine, with a certificate from the Haemodialysis Academy at University of California at Davis.